-Revenue from the Reservoir Description operating segment for the year ended December 31, 2023 was \$333.3 million, an increase of 8% compared to 2022.
-The increased revenue in 2023 is primarily due to growing client activity for our reservoir core and reservoir fluids analysis services on projects in several regions across the globe, as well a growing demand for CCS projects.
-Additionally, crude assay services associated with the maritime movement of crude oil and derived products improved in 2023, which were impacted by the Russia-Ukraine conflict, as discussed above.
-Revenue from the Reservoir Description operating segment was \$307.7 million in 2022, down slightly when compared to \$313.6 million in 2021.
-Revenue associated with certain customer contracts denominated in foreign currencies was adversely impacted by the devaluation of most major currencies against the U.S. Dollar, mainly the Euro and British Pound.
-Additionally, 2022 revenue was adversely impacted by disruptions caused by the Russia-Ukraine geopolitical conflict in February 2022, as discussed above.
+Revenue from the Reservoir Description operating segment for the year ended December 31, 2024 was \$346.1 million, an increase of 4% compared to 2023.
+The increased revenue in 2024 is primarily due to growing client activity for our reservoir core and reservoir fluids analysis services on projects in several regions across the globe, as well as continued momentum of growing demand for CCS projects in the last couple of years.
+Additionally, crude assay services associated with the maritime movement of crude oil and derived products which were impacted by the Russia-Ukraine conflict continued to improve in 2024.
+The growth in revenue was partially offset by delayed project revenue caused by the fire incident at one of our U.K. facilities.
+The Company holds insurance policies for both property damage and business interruption, which has minimized the loss to the Company associated with the fire.
+Revenue from the Reservoir Description operating segment was \$333.3 million in 2023, an increase of 8% when compared to \$307.7 million in 2022.
+The increased revenue in 2023 is primarily due to growing client activity for our reservoir core and reservoir fluids analysis services on projects in several regions across the globe, as well as growing demand for CCS projects.
+Additionally, crude assay services associated with the maritime movement of crude oil and derived products improved in 2023, which were negatively impacted by the Russia-Ukraine conflict that began in 2022.

-Operating income for the year ended December 31, 2023 was \$41.0 million, an increase of 79% compared to 2022.
-Operating margins increased to 12.3% in 2023 from 7.4% in 2022.
-The increase in operating income and operating margins in 2023 is primarily due to the incremental revenue of \$25.7 million in 2023 and the improved utilization of our global laboratory network.
-Operating income in 2022 was \$22.9 million, a decrease of 21% compared to 2021.
-Operating margins decreased to 7.4% in 2022 compared to 9.2% in 2021.
-The decrease in operating income and operating margin in 2022, correlates to the decrease in revenue and the decrease in operating margins reflect the increase in costs during 2022, associated with the Company restoring employee compensation costs and benefits and disruption in services and operational inefficiencies caused by the Russia-Ukraine conflict, as previously discussed.
+Operating income for the year ended December 31, 2024 was \$51.5 million, an increase of 25% compared to 2023.
+Operating margins increased to 14.9% in 2024 from 12.3% in 2023.
+The increase in operating income and operating margins in 2024 was primarily due to high operating margins associated with the incremental revenue of \$12.8 million in 2024 and continued improvement in utilization of our global laboratory network.
+Operating income in 2023 was \$41.0 million, an increase of 79% compared to 2022.
+Operating margins increased to 12.3% in 2023 compared to 7.4% in 2022.
+The increase in operating income and operating margin in 2023, correlates to the incremental revenue and the improved utilization of our global laboratory network, as well as the negative impact from the beginning of the Russia-Ukraine conflict in 2022.